 New Treatment Guidelines for Acute Ischemic Stroke Open the “Golden Window” for Treatment to 6-24 Hours

-The American Heart Association (AHA) and the American Stroke Association announced new evidence-based guidelines (Stroke.
-2018;49:published online January 24, 2018.) for treatment of adults with acute ischemic stroke (AIS) replacing previous guidelines published in 2013 (Stroke.
+On January 24, 2018, the American Heart Association (AHA) and the American Stroke Association announced new evidence-based guidelines for treatment of adults with acute ischemic stroke (AIS) (Stroke. published online January 24, 2018) replacing previous guidelines published in 2013 (Stroke.
 2013;44:870–947).
 The new guidelines are endorsed by the American Association of Neurologic Surgeons, the Congress of Neurologic Surgeons, and the Society of Academic Emergency Physicians.

-Prehospital-, urgent-, and emergent-treatment are addressed and include intravenous and intra-arterial therapy and in-hospital management, including secondary stroke prevention measures in the first two weeks poststroke.
+Prehospital-, urgent-, and emergent-treatment are addressed and include intravenous and intra-arterial therapy and in-hospital management, including secondary stroke prevention measures in the first 2 weeks poststroke.
 Implementation of regional stroke systems is supported.

 The following strong recommendations with level A evidence are new: development of regional stroke care systems, quality improvement projects for emergency department personnel and multidisciplinary teams to increase safety of IV thrombolytic treatment, use of teleradiology for rapid diagnosis, and participation in stroke-data repositories.
 Mechanical thrombectomy with the goal of reperfusion is recommended for patients who meet specific criteria and can be initiated within 6-24 hours of symptom onset.